CS5008-khoury-lionelle/city_finder/README.md

 ---
 Note: we are having you explore TSP, so you can see the terms used for problem classification that you will also explore in more depth in 5800.
 You will not be asked to know about TSP outside of this assignment or even problem classification.
 Computer Science is often about dealing with problems considered "too hard" or "impossible", and finding ways to make them possible!
 As such, knowing topics such as N, NP, NP-Complete, etc. is important to understand the limits (to break).

+## Technical Interview Practice Questions
+For both these questions, are you are free to use what you did as the last section on the team activities/answered as a group, or you can use a different question.

+1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury-lionelle/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
+You can use any resource you like to answer the question.

+2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury-lionelle/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
+Make sure to add comments on what you learned, and if you compared your solution with others.